 17 The air is really clear - And when the sky is blue, it's really blue.
 Like living life through an HD TV screen.

 18 And at night, there's no light pollution, so the stars are wonderful - I can still only identify the Big Dipper though.
 Some members of the family can point out all sorts of constellations in the sky, but they may be bluffing - you know, say it with confidence and people will believe you.
 I can confirm that #1 teenage son has those genes for sure.

 19 We sleep super late into the morning - That will be the window shutters making the room pitch black.
 And for #1 teenage son, the fact that he was getting up at 2am every day to watch the swimming at the Olympics.
 The Rosé probably helped too ...

 20 But we also stay up late - It gets dark around 7pm in Dubai so those long days caught us out every time.

 21 Simple, rural holidays mean that the children do get bored - And that has to be a good thing.
 I'm sure we got bored as children - and out of boredom comes creativity.
 Taste tests always feature at times like this and dressing up in bizarre matching clothes does too - don't ask .... especially about those shorts.

 But sending teenage boys out to explore on bikes also featured heavily.
 Armed with a map (to give me some comfort that they would eventually find their way home), a couple of bottles of water and a few snacks feels like proper holiday magic.

-22 The roads are seriously quiet - Quiet enough for my lovely husband to take #1 and #2 teenage sons for a few impromptu driving lessons.
+22 The roads are seriously quiet - Quiet enough for a few impromptu driving lessons for #1 and #2 teenage sons.
 Think it turned out to be right up there on their holiday highlights.
 Who can resist all that 'Mirror, Signal, Manoeuvre' stuff?